dodicin/sec-search-for-sa/README.md

 prometheus-78d56c69bd-4qnv7   0/1     Error     2          1m
 ```

 Unfortunately, we haven't been able to launch our Prometheus and cAdvisor monitoring pods into the Kubernetes cluster.
 Issues with the persistency of the volumes caused the pods to cease running.
 More in-depth study of the technology and troubleshooting were needed to solve the presented issues, but we didn't have the time to tackle them.

 Executing `minikube dashboard` from the terminal lets us access the dashboard from the browser, to check eventual details on the status of the cluster.

 ![kubernetes-dashboard](docs/images/kubernetes-dashboard.png)

-## Continuous Integration/Continuous Deployment
+## Continuous Integration

-TODO
+We have developed continuous integration pipeline implementing a little suite of tests for APIs runnable by Jest package and supertest for node.js in order to check the data structure sent by the database.
+When a developer commit some changes, the file `.gitlab-ci.yml` specifies which jobs have to be executed in gitlab servers.
+Those jobs try to build the entire application and, if it succeded, run the API tests.
+If everything works and there are no errors, the commit is valid.

 ## Conclusions

 The project was deeply interesting, and provided us with the opportunity to learn and study about the technology representing the state of the art of the DevOps ecosystem.
 Due to work and Bachelor of CS final test we didn't have enough resources to commit to the project, but we expect that with enough time we could've addressed some issues better.

 Future developments may include:

-* Deploying the application to a Kubernetes cluster on a Cloud (GARR, Google Cloud Platform, AWS)
+- Deploying the application to a Kubernetes cluster on a Cloud (GARR, Google Cloud Platform, AWS)
-* Integrating different Exporters to Prometheus to add different kind of metrics to the system (PostgreSQL metrics, etc)
+- Integrating different Exporters to Prometheus to add different kind of metrics to the system (PostgreSQL metrics, etc)
-* Adding to our DevOps chain a Configuration management tool
+- Adding to our DevOps chain a Configuration management tool